dosbox-staging/dosbox-staging/docs/ReelMagic/emulation_overview.md

 ## ReelMagic Driver API

-All that has been discovered about how the ReelMagic driver works and interacts with things is currently documented in the `RMDOS_API.md` file.
+All that has been discovered about how the ReelMagic driver works and interacts with things is currently documented in the driver API notes.

 ## ReelMagic Proprietary MPEG Format

 Most ReelMagic MPEG file assets have been encoded in a non-standard way which prevents them from playing in a standard MPEG media player such as VLC.
 In order to get things properly working in DOSBox, I had to make a few changes to the MPEG decoder.
-More information on this can be found in the `NOTES_MPEG.md` file.
+More information on this can be found in the MPEG decoder notes.

 ## Known Game Bugs

-Game bugs that are known to exist in both this emulator AND that also happen wich a real hardware setup are documented in the `KNOWN_GAME_BUGS.md` file.
+Game bugs that are known to exist in both this emulator AND that also happen wich a real hardware setup are documented in the list of known game bugs.
 This helps with not spending too much time chasing phantom issues.